sgonyea/jquery-governance/doc/workflow/members.md

 3. If passed, the Active Membership must either:
     *   Be "deleted", except really acts\_as\_versioned
     *   Have an "ended at" timestamp set, which will cause their Member instance to be filtered out.

+# Constraints

+1. A member can have many "memberships" (historically)
+    *   Only one of those memberships (the most recent) can actually be active.

+2. Members should be hidden from the wider view, except in a timeline ?